31 Mar Cycling Tips from an Alexander Technique Teacher By Michelle Cole

 Feet and legs

 Here’s an aside.
 My moment of epiphany on a bike with regard to the Alexander Technique happened on a climb in the alps between Geneva and Annecy.
-I was climbing behind a local cyclist and I suddenly understood that what was needed was a freely rotating femur (upper leg bone) in my hip joint.
+I was climbing behind a local cyclist and I suddenly understood that what was needed was a freely moving femur (upper leg bone) in my hip joint.
 Of course, this is obvious.
-But the increased awareness I had from my Alexander lessons made me realise that my idea of cycle climbing effort involved pushing down hard and tensely with my upper leg muscles and this was really interfering with this free rotation.
+But the increased awareness I had from my Alexander lessons made me realise that my idea of cycle climbing effort involved pushing down hard and tensely with my upper leg muscles and this was really interfering with this free movement.
 I needed to find a way of increasing the energy to my legs but not with effort and tension.
 The power of good example can be very effective and I think watching this fellow cyclist moving with good use helped me find a way.
 Hills and mountains have never daunted me since.

 *******A final tip; look out and enjoy the ride! *********